TomographicImaging/iDVC/docs/source/dvc_steps.rst

 Note that the point cloud is in the coordinate system of the original image, and is not affected by the down-sampling, it is displayed at the true location of the points.
 Once you are happy with your point cloud, you can move on to the **Run DVC** panel.

+To delete a PointCloud you should press the `Clear Point Cloud` button.

 .. _Running DVC Analysis:

 Running the DVC Analysis